femundfilou/kirby-moments/docs/quickstart.md

 This plugin needs a page to store all images.
 By default, the plugin will look for a page with the slug `moments` and the template of `moments`.

-Create a new page called `Moments` and rename it's txt file to `moments.txt` or `moments.xx.txt` if you're using a multi-language enabled page (`.xx.` being your default language code).
+After install, the plugin will create the store page itself and set it to published.

 ::: info Custom page slug
 You can customize the slug being used through the [configuration](/configuration).
+If you change the slug after initialization, be sure to delete the previously generated page.
 :::

 ## Enable Apple Shortcut